Hello, two-legged readers. It’s Lucinda, with my next book summary/review. This week I will write about “The Ugly Duckling.”

 That is a definition that I like, as I believe it important that we all believe in ourselves.
 We may find that we can accomplish much more than we ever thought possible.
 After all, I have learned to read and write.
 Maybe I can learn to fly next.
 Now, that would be most wonderful!

 If you would like to purchase a copy of this book, The Ugly Duckling, here is a hard-cover copy that you might enjoy.
 Click on the book image or on the highlighted title and you will be taken to the place where you can purchase it.
+Please note: As an Amazon associate, I may earn a small commission from your purchase.

 by Hans Christian Anderson